mozilla-services/python-dockerflow/docs/django.rst

         }
     }

-In order to include querystrings in the request summary log, set this flag in settings:
+In order to include querystrings in the request summary log, set :ref:`this flag <DOCKERFLOW_SUMMARY_LOG_QUERYSTRING>` in settings:

 .. code-block:: python